aschleg/PetfindeR/README.md

 ## Examples and Usage

 An account must first be created with [Petfinder](https://www.petfinder.com/developers/) to receive an API and secret key.
 The API and secret key will be used to grant access to the Petfinder API, which lasts for 3600 seconds, or one hour.
 After the authentication period ends, you must re-authenticate with the Petfinder API.
-The following are some quick examples for using `PetfindeR` to get started.
-More in-depth tutorials for `PetfindeR` and some examples of what can be done with the library, please see the More Examples and Tutorials section below.
+The following are some quick examples for using `PetfinderR` to get started.
+More in-depth tutorials for `PetfinderR` and some examples of what can be done with the library, please see the More Examples and Tutorials section below.

 ### Authenticating with the Petfinder API